Prison Legal News:

 by David M. Reutter

-According to Sheriff Bill Smith, jail trustees were moving the jet skis from a private dock to a trailer at a ...
+According to Sheriff Bill Smith, jail trustees were moving the jet skis from a private dock to a trailer at a public boat ...

 On September 16, 2006, a Camden County, Georgia jail prisoner crashed a Sheriff?s Department jet ski into a private dock at Harriet?s Bluff on the Crooked River.